 What is “life happens,” and I miss a deadline?

 First, email your designated instructional designer stating what deadline you have missed and when you anticipate the work to be completed.
-If you miss more than two deadlines and/or anticipate great difficulty completing the course development this summer, email both your designated instructional designer and your department chair as quickly as possible.
+If you miss more than two deadlines and/or anticipate great difficulty completing the course development, email both your designated instructional designer and your department chair as quickly as possible.

-Where can I find the Summer Course Development Timeline, the Course Design Matrix, and the Syllabus Checklist?
+Where can I find the Course Development Timeline, the Course Design Matrix, and the Syllabus Checklist?

-All of these documents and more can be found both on the Fall 2020 Course Planning page and the Blackboard Summer Course Development site.
+All of these documents and more can be found both on the Course Planning page and the Blackboard Course Development site.

 I am confused.
-I am completely migrating my course to an online format for the first time this fall, but I have heard other faculty say they are simply “revising” a course.
+I am completely migrating my course to an online format for the first time, but I have heard other faculty say they are simply “revising” a course.
 Are there different levels of development going on for different faculty at the same time this summer?